 End-of-life ships should not pose any unnecessary risk to human health and safety or to the environment when being recycled.
-ECSA believes that ships should be recycled in yards compliant with the International Convention for the Safe and Environmentally Sound Reycling of Ships, the “Hong Kong Convention” or, when applicable, the EU Ship Recycling Regulation, which aims to facilitate the early entry into force of International Hong Kong Convention.
+ECSA believes that all ships worldwide should be recycled in facilities compliant with the International Convention for the Safe and Environmentally Sound Reycling of Ships, the “Hong Kong Convention” or, when applicable, the EU Ship Recycling Regulation, which aims to facilitate the early entry into force of International Hong Kong Convention.

 Ship recycling – complete or partial dismantling of a ship enabling the re-use of valuable materials – is what ships face in the end of their lifespan which for the modern ships is 25-30 years.
 By then, corrosion, metal fatigue and lack of parts make them uneconomical to run.
 The materials of the ships, especially steel, are recycled and made into new products.
 Any re-usable equipment, electrical devices and other items on board are also re-cycled.
 Even many hazardous wastes can be recycled into new products such as lead-acid batteries of electronic circuit boards.
 In this way, ship recycling is a notable part of the circular economy, keeping resources at use for as long as possible and minimising waste.

 Ship recycling is an important industry for sustainable production and supports the developing economies of several countries.
 Sustainable development means meeting the needs of the present whilst ensuring future generations can meet their own needs.
 It has three pillars: economic, environmental and social.
 To achieve sustainable development in trade relations and foreign policy of the EU with third countries, EU policies in the three areas must work hand in hand together and support each other to deliver positive change.